-Singapore positions itself as one of the most influential financial centers in the Asia Pacific region.
-Additionally, according to the International Monetary Fund (IMF), the country ranks high on the Financial System Stability Assessment due to its strong economic policies and robust financial framework with an emphasis on committing to enforce international standards.
+Singapore is one of the most influential financial centers in the Asia Pacific region.
+Additionally, according to the International Monetary Fund (IMF), Furthermore, Singapore ranks very high on the Financial System Stability Assessment due to its strong economic policies and robust financial framework with an emphasis on committing to enforce international standards.

-For this and many other attractive features, international companies and startups opt to set up businesses in Singapore.
-In this article, we will discuss opening an offshore account in Singapore, as well as other steps and considerations of the process.
+In this article, we will discuss how companies can open an offshore account in Singapore and other steps and considerations of the process.

 In recent years, the term offshore has been used to refer to running opaque business operations, and it has even become a synonym for tax avoidance in a faraway land.
 Nevertheless, what does the concept of offshore refer to?
 An offshore can refer to anything outside the borders of the country of origin of a person.

-In this sense, when people talk about an offshore company, it can refer to an entity that operates in another country, for example, a U.S. company with a subsidiary in China.
+In this sense, an offshore company can refer to an entity that operates in another country, such as a US company with a subsidiary in China.
 In the same line of thought, offshore bank accounts are the same, for example, a corporate bank account that was opened in a jurisdiction different from the one of the parent company to serve the operations of a subsidiary.

-There are many countries or jurisdictions around the world that have different tax and financial systems that may present incentives to conduct business.
-However, it does not automatically mean that operating an offshore company or offshore accounts will lead to tax evasion, money laundering, or other illicit activities, as offshore banks require a high level of compliance.
+Many countries or jurisdictions worldwide have different tax and financial systems that may present incentives to conduct business.
+However, it does not automatically mean that operating an offshore company or accounts will lead to tax evasion, money laundering, or other illicit activities, as offshore banks require high compliance.

 Offshore Banking in Singapore

-Now that we have explored more in detail the root of the offshore concept and what it involves, we can move into the next section that answers the question, how can a foreign national open offshore bank accounts?
+Now that we have explored the root of the offshore concept and what it involves, we can move into the next section that answers the question, how can a foreign national open offshore bank accounts?
 More details will be discussed in the next section.

 Offshore Bank Account Opening Requirements

-- Interview with the directors and signatories: it is a standard requirement that the directors go to an interview with the bankers and be physically present during the process to sign documents.
-International banks with overseas branches might allow the directors to do the interview and signing of documents without going to Singapore, although this is only in very few or special cases.
+- Interview with the directors and signatories: it is a standard requirement that the directors go to an interview with the bankers and be physically present to sign documents.
+International banks with overseas branches might allow the directors to do the interview and signing of documents without going to Singapore, although this is only in very few or exceptional cases.

 - Corporate documents: as the bank account to be opened is going to be used to run a business, several documents need to be provided to the bank to evaluate the case and decide whether it is feasible to provide the service to the owners.

-- Identity documents: particulars of the individuals involved in the internal structure of the company may also be requested by the bank authorities as part of their compliance standards.
+- Identity documents: particulars of the individuals involved in the company's internal structure may also be requested by the bank authorities as part of their compliance standards.

-Depending on the banking institution chosen, there might be further requests or documents needed to be provided to complete the assessment for the bank account opening.
+Depending on the banking institution chosen, further requests or documents might need to be provided to complete the assessment for the bank account opening.
 Also, some banks might request a minimum initial deposit for the bank account, and this fee might not be refundable.
-As we have analyzed some of the requirements, in the next section we will focus on the steps to take to start the process of opening a bank account in Singapore.
+As we have analyzed some of the requirements, we will focus on the steps to start opening a bank account in Singapore in the next section.

-Before listing the steps to open an offshore bank account in Singapore, it is important to make the distinction that to try to apply for a corporate business account in Singapore, you would need to have an established business entity that is recognized under the jurisdiction of Singapore.
+Before listing the steps to open an offshore bank account in Singapore, it is important to distinguish between trying to apply for a corporate business account in Singapore.
+You need to have an established business entity recognized under Singapore's jurisdiction.

-One of the most standard ways of carrying out the process is by opening a Singapore offshore company, in other words, having a subsidiary company.
+One of the most standard ways of carrying out the process is by opening a Singapore offshore company or having a subsidiary company.

 Now that we have clarified the above-mentioned point, we will enlist the steps to take to start the application process for a corporate bank account in Singapore: